-The 5 Treasures is a neat package of five side bets wrapped in one package.
+The Baccarat rules for the 5 Treasures outline a neat package of five side bets wrapped in one package.
 These include; Fortune 7: Banker gets seven points with three cards.
 Golden 8: Player gets eight points with three cards.
 Blazing 7s: A tie at seven where both hands contain the same number of cards.
 Heavenly 9: One of the hands dealt must contain a three-card total of nine.
 Cover All: This bet pays if any of the other four bets win.

 - All Red/Black